ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * For any new detections discovered, creates a  matching incident in the SOAR platform.
 * The ExtraHop detections Ticket ID is assigned the SOAR case value.
-* The playbook `Extrahop Reveal(x): Update Case` is triggered by automatically to update an incident/case.
+* The playbook `Extrahop Reveal(x): Update Case` is triggered automatically to update an incident/case.
-* The automatic rule Enhances the incidents by adding artifacts and data tables with detection and device information from the matching ExtraHop detection.
+* The automatic playbook enhances the case/incident by adding artifacts and data tables with detection and device information from the matching ExtraHop detection.
-* Can be configured to filter the detections which are escalated to the SOAR incidents.
+* Can be configured to filter the detections which are escalated to the SOAR cases.
-* Closes SOAR incidents if the corresponding ExtraHop detections are closed.
+* Closes SOAR case if the corresponding ExtraHop detections are closed.
-* Closes ExtraHop detections if the corresponding SOAR incidents are closed.
+* Closes ExtraHop detections if the corresponding SOAR cases are closed.
-* Updates  a notification property in the ExtraHop custom tab if information for a SOAR incident if the corresponding ExtraHop detection is updated.
+* Updates a notification property in the ExtraHop custom tab if information for a SOAR case if the corresponding ExtraHop detection is updated.
-* Adds a note to an ExtraHop detection when a matching SOAR incident is created.
+* Adds a note to an ExtraHop detection when a matching SOAR case is created.

+**NOTE** Starting with version 1.1.0 of the ExtraHop app for SOAR:
+* The poller uses ExtraHop detection `mod_time` field to determine which detections to pull in to SOAR.
+* The poller includes an optional `polling_lookback` parameter in the app.config that can be used to look back the specified number of minutes when the poller starts or restarts to pull in "older" detections.
+If not specified in the app.config, the poller uses a look back of zero minutes.
+* The function `ExtraHop Reveal(x) search detections` takes an optional `mod_time` parameter used for searching detections in ExtraHop.

 The following screenshot shows examples of SOAR incidents created by the poller from ExtraHop detections: